NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ldfa.md

 ![ldfa motion](../assets/figures/ldfa_motion.png)
 ![ldfa dissociate](../assets/figures/ldfa_dissociate.png)

 The LDFA provides a simple way to relate the electron density to a friction coefficient that can be used to propagate the dynamics.

-Here, LDFA is implemented using the LDA data provided by Gerrits et al. in [Phys.
+Here, local density friction approximation (LDFA) is implemented using the LDA data provided by Gerrits et al. in [Phys.
 Rev. B 102, 155130](https://doi.org/10.1103/PhysRevB.102.155130).
 This data provides the friction coefficient evaluated at a few discrete values of the Wigner-Seitz radius ``r_s ^{-3} = \frac{4}{3} \pi n_0``.